andrey-zherikov/argparse/docs/topics/Restrict-allowed-values.md

 # Restrict allowed values

 In some cases an argument can receive one of the limited set of values.
-This can be achieved by adding `.AllowedValues!()` to UDA:
+This can be achieved by adding `.AllowedValues()` to UDA:

 <code-block src="code_snippets/allowed_values.d" lang="c++"/>